percolatestudio/publish-counts/README.md

 MIT. (c) Percolate Studio

-Meteor Intercom was developed as part of the [Verso](http://versoapp.com) project.
+publish-counts was developed as part of the [Verso](http://versoapp.com) project.